-When going on a vacation, we tend to favor certain places.
+When going on a vacation, we tend to favor certain places – just ask my partner – they always choose Michigan (not even because of the lottery – they can do it online now with Michigan Lottery Promo Code 2022).
+Don’t ask me any questions.
 Personally, I have always enjoyed visiting Greece, because of its beaches, food, and climate.
 Sometimes, though, it’s necessary to spice things up.
 Plan your trips carefully and include these bucket-list destinations on your list.

 The beautiful Italian city is synonymous with romance and gives Paris a run for its money.
 You will find it on the Adriatic Sea.
 It consists of numerous buildings erected upon a hundred little islands.
 You will not find a cab here, all of the traffic consists of people walking on foot, or taking the gondola.
 There are marvelous sites to be seen, especially from the Gothic and Renaissance periods.
 Make sure you visit St. Mark’s Basilica on the central square – Piazza San Marco.

 If you really want to have an adventure of a lifetime, try visiting Venice during the Carnival.
 It is when the locals and visitors let loose because it starts with the end of the Lent.
 You will find all kinds of characters wearing different types of masks, including the bauta, the plain mask, and Medico Della Peste, the mask of the plague doctor.

 The Great Pyramid of Giza, Egypt